 The number of family members per room depends on the room size:

 - Standard room – 4

 - Large room — 6

 Yes, families are not booked for longer than 90 days.
-If you have any questions about our length of stay policy, please feel free to email Susan with any questions.
+If you have any questions about our length of stay policy, please feel free to email Susan Salt with any questions.

 If it has been 90 days or less since the last visit, a family can call the House directly and the manager on duty will fill out a returning family referral (request for a room, not a reservation).
-If it has been more than 90 days, a referral will need to be sent by the hospital social worker or case worker.
+If it has been more than 90 days, a new referral will need to be sent by the hospital social worker or case worker.
 Families will be notified 72 hours prior to the requested check-in date (or 1 week prior for families traveling from Hawaii, Alaska and one month in advance for those traveling from outside the United States) regarding availability.

 If a room is not available, the family will be placed on our wait list.
 The wait list is neither a reservation nor a guarantee to a room.
 Hospital social workers or case workers may be able to help locate temporary housing alternatives.
 In addition, RMHC has a list of local hotels which offer our wait list families discounted rates.

 Breakfast and dinner are prepared daily by outside volunteer meal groups, but we cannot guarantee meals each day.
 Ronald McDonald House also has a kitchen for our families to use.
 Each family is provided with their own small cabinet for dry food, as well as common refrigerator space (one shelf in a refrigerator) with a marked basket.
 The kitchen is fully stocked with cooking appliances and utensils.
-Free coffee is available 24/7 with a vending machine where guests may buy Coke products.
+Free coffee is available 24/7 as well as a vending machine where guests may buy Coke products.